matthewmcnulty/spark-on-kubernetes/README.md

 sudo ln -s spark-3.3.1-bin-hadoop3 /opt/spark
 ```

-Copy the path from your preferred installation.
-Then open ~/.profile using nano or your favorite text editor.
+Copy the path from your installation.
+Then open ~/.profile using nano or vim.

 ```bash
 vim ~/.profile